 V2 vs V3.
 “Safest company in the world” award goes to...
 Autodesk!
 After all, legal department wanted to make things even safer by adding a second page that mostly repeats the first one (again).

 You see, the only way to reverse the order of the form and the legal language, so that the form would be on the first page, was to completely re-write the copy to include the most important points on the same page that the form would be found on.
 This is exactly what I did.
-While I'm not an attorney, I have common sense.
+While I'm not an attorney, I do exercise common sense.
 And it is my belief that the common sense always prevails.

 First of all, I found out from the legal department what parts were required – they obviously said "everything"… I dug deeper.
 I sat down and re-wrote the entire thing by myself – with [un]common sense in mind, eliminating unnecessary repetitions, while turning 'legal speak' into human language.

 As you can tell, it ended up being so that even the legal department can be incorrect in saying that we need "everything".
-At the end, unnecessary information such as the phone number and relationship to child ended up being dropped after all…
+In the end, unnecessary information such as the phone number and relationship to child ended up being dropped after all…

 Parental child forms (COPPA) re-designed and re-written from legal perspective to be more concise and more user-friendly + official Tinkercad keyboard shortcuts.
 I did all the form design and majority of re-writing.
 Internal corporate lawyers confirmed compliance.
-Seen here is the Keyboard Shortcuts PDF download I have designed.
+Seen here is the Keyboard Shortcuts PDF download which I have also designed.

 Tinkercad couldn't exist without content.
 And it certainly wouldn’t be able to grow as fast as it did, had it used mediocre content developed by marketers who are not makers themselves.
 Needless to say, a lot of promotion involved creation of highest quality content the world of 3D design and 3D printing has ever seen.